projectchrono/chrono-unity/README.md

 ## Key Features
   The included demos highlight a number of the following key features:
 - **Chrono Core Module:** Utilise Project Chrono's capabilities for NSC and SMC contact systems.
 Multiple solvers and approaches supported for accurate physics simulation within the Unity environment.
-- **Chrono Vehicle Module:** Currently supported vehicles are the HMMWV, Gator, Kraz, UAZBus, MAN and Generic Vehicle determined by JSON files.
+- **Chrono Vehicle Module:** Currently supported vehicles are the HMMWV, Gator, Kraz, UAZBus, MAN and Generic Vehicle specified through JSON files.
 Unity Terrain interaction is supported through Chrono's RigidTerrain.
-- **Unity and Chrono Physics System Interactions:** ChronoUnity allows for one-way interactions between Unity and Chrono physics by adding Unity colliders onto Chrono objects.
+- **Unity and Chrono Physics System Interactions:** ChronoUnity allows for one-way interactions between Unity and Chrono physics by adding Unity colliders to Chrono objects.
 While Chrono can easily influence Unity's physics world, the reverse has not been developed.
 - **Joints, Links and ChBody Support:** A number of ChLink, ChLinkMates and ChBodies are supported and demonstrated in the provided physics scenes.

 ## Limitations